masaeid1999-bot/school-demos-1st-year/README.md

 #new start
-hopefully i will fill this up by the end of mt 1st year
+hopefully i will fill this up by the end of my 1st year